Reading Time: 7 minutes

-- The market: Get to know the market of the country you want to move into to see if it’ll be a good fit for your business.
+- The market: Get familiarized with the target country’s market to see if it’s a good fit for your business.
 Consider the most popular industries in the country and the consumer demand for your company’s products or services.
-You should also find out if there are competitors in the area and consider how you can make your company stand out from them.
+You should also research if there are competitors in the area to determine how you can make your company stand out.

 - Local laws and customs: The rules for setting up a business and employing people can vary from country to country.
-Find out what licenses are required of your company and how long it generally takes to get set up in the country.
+Find out what licenses are required and how long it generally takes to get set up in the country.
 It’s also important to understand employment laws, such as any minimum wage rules, required benefits, and working hours.
-Keep in mind that you may need to go beyond legal requirements to meet local expectations and compete in the market.
+Keep in mind that you may need to go beyond the minimum requirements to meet local expectations and compete in the market.

-You may also need to set up a subsidiary or work with an Employer of Record (EOR) that already has one in your country of choice.
-An EOR can onboard employees in the new country and manage payroll for your team, ensuring your company remains compliant.
-With an EOR, you don’t have to worry about setting up a subsidiary or waiting to get your business license in your new country.
+You may also need to set up a subsidiary or work with an Employer of Record that already has one in your country of choice.
+An Employer of Record can onboard employees in the new country and manage payroll for your team, ensuring your company remains compliant.
+With an Employer of Record, you don’t have to worry about setting up a subsidiary or waiting to get a business license in your new country.
 You can get your operations up and running in days rather than months.

 Globalization Partners can help your company grow into the APAC region and beyond

-If you’re ready to take the first step toward international growth and want to set up operations in an APAC country, Globalization Partners can help as your EOR.
+If you’re ready to take the first step toward international growth and want to set up operations in an APAC country, Globalization Partners can help as your Employer of Record.
 Once you’ve identified the people you want to hire, we’ll onboard them and put them on our payroll.
-You can focus on your company’s growth while we focus on the region-specific human resources and other compliance concerns.
-To learn more about how we can work for you, request a proposal today.
+You can focus on your company’s day-to-day operations while we handle region-specific HR and other compliance concerns.
+To learn more about how we can help your company, request a proposal today.